Bruno-SSC/Dessert-Shop/commit_log.md

     Added a function to clear the cart and reset the products when the new order event is emitted. com17
-    fixed page animation for starting new orders, improved add to cart btn animation and minor adjusts.
+    fixed page animation for starting new orders, improved add to cart btn animation and minor adjusts. com18
+    Started using a dev branch.
+Deploys and publish is now only on main branch.
+Updated readme to make the repository public.